diesh/Coaching-staging/_posts/2025-06-26-does-mentorship-still-matter.md

     <div class="title"> <a href="https://docs.google.com/document/d/1JlLRIG4jXRwv2t163da6evLNTcdYDqrjxu-OJBZ2zsQ/edit?usp=sharing" target="_blank" rel="noopener noreferrer">
   Grab the Mentorship Template (Google Doc)
 </a></div>
     <p> This template is designed specifically for mentorship that supports growth.
 You might use this with direct reports, peers, or people you're mentoring outside of work.
 Tweak it to suit your needs and cadence for mentorship sessions.
-I have suggested monthly sessions with a couple of async checkins.
+I have suggested monthly sessions with a couple of async checkins. <a href="https://docs.google.com/document/d/1JlLRIG4jXRwv2t163da6evLNTcdYDqrjxu-OJBZ2zsQ/edit?usp=sharing" target="_blank" rel="noopener noreferrer">Copy the template</a> and adapt to your needs!
     </p>
     </div>
     </div>